HarrisZ$^+$: Harris Corner Selection for Next-Gen Image Matching Pipelines: Related work

 \section{Related work}

 Corners and blobs are the two principal kinds of keypoints generally recognized in the literature~\citep{szeliski_book}, whose the Harris~\citep{harris} and SIFT~\citep{sift} detectors may respectively represent the most popular and effective extractors.
-Corners usually tend to be identified with junctions while blobs with homogeneous image regions, but in practice this distinction only holds for simple synthetic images and not on complex natural images.
+Corners usually tend to be identified with junctions and blobs with homogeneous image regions, but in practice this distinction only holds for simple synthetic images and not for complex, natural images.
 The Harris detector is based on the filter response to a function of the eigenvalues of the autocorrelation matrix of the image intensity gradient.
-Other operators based on the autocorrelation matrix eigenvalues have been proposed to extract corners~\citep{forstner,shitomasi}, but the one defining the Harris corner detector is maybe the most common employed.
+Other operators based on the autocorrelation matrix eigenvalues have been proposed to extract corners~\citep{forstner,shitomasi}, but the one defining the Harris corner detector is maybe the most commonly employed.
 The Hessian matrix has been also used to design keypoint detectors according to its determinant~\citep{beaudet}.
 Differently from the Harris corner detector, the SIFT detector is based on the filter response to DoG, as approximation of the Laplacian of Gaussian (LoG), which corresponds to the trace of the Hessian matrix.
+Filter-based detectors are generally invariant to illumination changes since keypoints are selected as local maxima of the filter response.
+Nevertheless, in practice, an absolute threshold on the filter response is generally set to suppress the detection of spurious noise as keypoints, which can decrease detector capability in case of low-contrast images.
+Pre-processing the input image by contrast enhancement techniques can be helpful in this situation~\citep{contrast_det}, notwithstanding that noise gets enhanced too.
 Concerning the robustness to geometric image transformations, in their original definition, detectors are generally only rotational invariant, while the scale depends on the filter windows size.
 Multi-scale approaches have been devised to solve scale issues, as well as to improve the robustness of the detector to noise~\citep{hess_lapl_affine}.
 The Gaussian scale-space~\citep{linbook} is generally employed for this aim, yet non-linear scale-space definitions have been successfully applied too, as for the KAZE features~\citep{kaze}.
 The keypoint scale is generally selected according to the maximum filter response among the scales, where the Laplacian filter is a common choice.
 Additional robustness can be required in case of severe viewpoint changes, which is generally achieved by upgrading the scale and orientation associated with the keypoint to a local affine transformation approximating the unknown original perspective one.
 The affine transformation can be obtained locally and iteratively~\citep{hess_lapl_affine}, explicitly computing global synthetic warps of the image~\citep{asift}, but also by implicitly defining the keypoint filter response as a tensor~\citep{harris_tensor}.
 This geometric information characterizes the region around the keypoint and is used to generate the local image patch according to a reference system upon which to compute the associated keypoint descriptor.
 Recent state-of-the-art solutions based on deep learning such as AffNet~\citep{affnet} only require to provide the keypoint scale and location to get affine-normalized patches.